dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 - Class/Versioning conflicts: Evolving software pieces are another predicament under these scenarios.
 With everything loaded under the same umbrella -- JVM and classpath -- the greater the number of applications deployed in a single server instance, the greater the possibility applications might use different staple libraries -- JAR files -- making for a sure recipe to class loading and versioning conflicts.
 - Duplicate or unnecessary parts: All application owners take care of providing the necessary dependencies for proper execution, however, once applications are deployed in production environments, it can become quite difficult to determine if certain dependencies aren't already being met by some other application or if an application is actually using 100% of the dependencies intended by its creators.

-OSGi has teh solution to the problems listed above by providing a consise and streamlined deployment strategy that allows for effortless scaling, as well as virtually zero downtime.
+OSGi has the solution to the problems listed above by providing a consise and streamlined deployment strategy that allows for effortless scaling, as well as virtually zero downtime.

  ### 4. Microservices - a specialization of SOA
 >_Microservices_ is a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
 In a microservices architecture, services should be fine-grained and the protocols should be lightweight.
 The benefit of decomposing an application into different smaller services is that it improves modularity and makes the application easier to understand, develop and test.
 It also parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective services independently.
 It also allows the architecture of an individual service to emerge through continuous refactoring.
 Microservices-based architectures enable continuous delivery and deployment.

 Microservices Architecture Benefits:
 - Software built as microservices can be broken down into multiple component services, so that each of these services can be deployed and then redeployed independently without compromising the integrity of an application.
 That means that microservice architecture gives developers the freedom to independently develop and deploy services.
 - Better fault isolation; if one microservice fails, the others will continue to work.
 - Code for different services can be written in different languages.